 Pages tagged "bushfire"

 Robert was Chairperson of the Nature Conservation Council of NSW (2000-2005).
 He is Chairman of the Paddy Pallin group of companies and member of NPWS South Coast Advisory Committee.
-Robert is currently the NCC’s Representative on the Illawarra Bush Fire Management Committee, and the Lord Howe Island Bush Fire Management Committee the Bush Fire Co-ordinating Committee.
-He was a councilor on Ku-ring-gai Council (1991 to 1995) and chaired the Hornsby Ku-ring-gai Bush Fire Management Committee.
+Robert is currently the NCC’s Representative on the Lord Howe Island Bush Fire Management Committee and is an alternative representative on the Illawarra Bush Fire Management Committee, and he was a longstanding representative for NCC on the Bush Fire Co-ordinating Committee.
+He was a councillor on Ku-ring-gai Council (1991 to 1995) and chaired the Hornsby Ku-ring-gai Bush Fire Management Committee.

 Prof. Don White, BEng, CEng, FIChemE

-Don is the Chairperson of the Nature Conservation Council of NSW.
-He is a Manager and Engineer by training and profession and is now an Adjunct A/Professor in Engineering at the University of Sydney.
+Don has been actively involved in the environment movement andwith conservation issues his entire life.
+Though he semi-retired in 1998 from his life as an engineer, he now seem to be more activethan ever with a part time position at the University of Sydney andenvironmental interests in Climate change, Sustainable living, Bushfire, Water (rural and urban), Forest conservation, waste andwaste avoidance and local environment issues.
+As well as being an active member of many other organisations, Don was Chair of the Nature Conservation Council board for 17 years and was Treasurer before this.
 Don was a Board member of the Environmental Protection Authority NSW 2008-12.
 He is also a Volunteer Fire-fighter and Publicity Officer for the Laguna Fire Brigade, Coordinator of Green Shareholders, Member of the Environmental Trust Waste Committee, the Load Based Licencing technical Review Panel of EPA and a member of the Contaminated Lands Auditor accreditation panel of EPA.
 Don has been a keen volunteer Bush Regenerator and is the Local Resident Group Coordinator.

 Grahame Douglas, PhD Bushfire Weather and Fire Behaviour